The Torque Converter in Operation

 The torque converter has three phases or stages of operation: the stall phase, the acceleration phase, and the coupling phase.

-During acceleration, torque multiplication occurs, the impeller is spinning faster than the turbine.
-The stator's one-way clutch to locks; the curved vanes redirect transmission fluid in the same direction as crankshaft rotation.
-This redirected flow assists the impeller resulting in torque multiplication.
-This phase occurs when the vehicle is accelerating from the stoplight and continues up until cruising speeds.
+During acceleration, torque multiplication occurs, and the impeller spins faster than the turbine.
+The stator's one-way clutch locks; the curved vanes redirect transmission fluid in the same direction as crankshaft rotation.
+This redirected flow assists the impeller, resulting in torque multiplication.
+This phase occurs when the vehicle accelerates from the stoplight and continues up until cruising speed.

-At cruising speeds, the coupling phase occurs; the turbine speed is around 90% of impeller speed.
+At cruising speeds, the coupling phase occurs; the turbine speed is around 90% of the impeller speed.

 During the coupling phase, the lockup clutch engages.
 The mechanical connection cools the transmission fluid and increases efficiency.